monerodocs/md/docs/technical-specs.md

 # Monero Technical Specs

+## Live

+* Monero blockchain is live since 18 April 2014

-## No premine, no instamine, no token
+## No premine, no instamine, no ICO/token

 * Monero had no premine or instamine
 * Monero did not sell any token